catherinelee95/ErrorProneExtension/MyBugChecker/README.md

 ### Running New Test Files

-To add new java files to be tested by the checker, perform the following steps.
+To add new java files to be tested by our bug checker, perform the following steps.

 1. To create positive cases, you need to add the `// BUG: Diagnostic contains:` notation at the begining of the method that you wanted to test.
 On the other hand, negative cases do not need any additional notation or changes to be tested.
 ```